jooh/neuroconda/README.md

 If you are installing elsewhere, it's a simple matter of

 ```
-conda env create -f cbu_nipy_env.yaml
+conda env create -f cbu_nipy_env.yaml --name cbu_nipy_mine
+conda activate cbu_nipy_mine
 ```
-You will then have to locate the directory for your environment (typically through `source activate [envname]; echo $CONDA_PREFIX`), and copy over the environment variables (assuming you are in the repo root):
+You may then want to copy over the environment variables (assuming you are in the repo root):

 ```
 rsync -av --exclude '*.swp' etc/ "$CONDA_PREFIX"/etc/